Remember When for week of July 4, 2020

 1990

 While the jumps took place, the 101st Colorado National Guard Band performed music.
-They also marched and performed during the All School Reunion parade.
+Band members also marched and performed during the All School Reunion parade.

 Planes for the jumps were furnished by the Wyoming National Guard.